-Why sourdough?
-Sourdough has been fermented which means that it’s made using wild yeasts and bacteria found in the air around us so conventionally processed yeasts aren’t needed.
+Sourdough is fermented using wild yeasts and bacteria found in the air around us, so bakers don’t need conventionally processed yeasts.

 Milk is a tough one because we’ve been raised to think we need it!
-We don’t actually need milk to get our daily-dose of calcium and vitamin D. (This is coming from a gal that grew up on an Ontario dairy farm!)
+We don’t actually need milk to get our daily dose of calcium and vitamin D. (This is coming from a gal that grew up on an Ontario dairy farm!)

-In fact, some studies have proven that milk may actually be detrimental to our bones and other parts of our bodies—not supportive as we once believed.
+In fact, studies have proven that milk may be detrimental to our bones and other parts of our bodies; not supportive as we once believed.

 Just like bread, milk has turned into a highly processed product.
 It’s not the same as what our grandparents consumed in the past.

-Milk at one time was consumed in its full-fat, raw form which, like sourdough bread, is full of beneficial bacteria that our bodies like.
+At one time, milk was full-fat and raw which, like sourdough bread, is full of beneficial bacteria that our bodies need.

-But along with the low-fat craze that once was popular (healthy fats are our friends!), more people demanded low-fat products, hence skim and 1% milk were born rendering milk a more processed product.
+But along with the low-fat craze that once was popular in the ’80s (healthy fats are our friends!), more people demanded low-fat products, hence skim and 1% milk were born rendering milk a more processed product.

-These days, depending on what types of milk you drink however, milk lower than full-fat can contain added sugars and fillers to make it taste better.
+These days, depending on what types of milk you drink, milk lower than full-fat can contain added sugars and fillers to make it taste better.

 These days most of our milk comes from cows who feed on soy and corn which isn’t doing our body any good.